Skip to content

-This section describes how to publish content to Posit Connect from R. This can be done from the RStudio IDE's R Console as an alternative to push-button publishing, or for content types or options that do not support push-button publishing.
-You can also use this method to publish from R session in a terminal outside of the RStudio IDE.
+This section describes how to publish content to Posit Connect from R. This can be done from the RStudio R Console as an alternative to push-button publishing, or for content types or options that do not support push-button publishing.
+You can also use this method to publish from R session in a terminal outside of RStudio.

 This workflow uses the rsconnect R package.
 See the rsconnect documentation or the package help for details.